Mass-morphology relation of TNG50 galaxies: Methods

-We restrict our analysis only to isolated galaxies (i.e., central galaxies of their own FoF group) with stellar mass $8 < \log (\mathit{M_{*}/M_{\odot}}) < 11$.
-We remove ongoing mergers by excluding galaxies with a satellite of stellar mass higher than $10$\% of its central host.
-We also exclude backsplash systems which, at some point in their evolution, were part of a massive group or cluster.

-We compute galaxy properties, such as stellar mass and size, by defining as a galaxy all particles/cells within $r_{\rm glx}= 0.15 \, r_{200}$ of the halo centre, where $r_{200}$ is the virial\footnote{Throughout this paper, virial quantities are defined at the radius enclosing 200 times the critical density for closure.} radius.
+We restricted our analysis to isolated galaxies (i.e. central galaxies of their own FoF group) with a stellar mass of $8 < \log (\mathit{M_{*}/M_{\odot}}) < 11$.
+We removed ongoing mergers by excluding galaxies with a satellite of stellar mass higher than $10$\% of its central host.
+We also excluded backsplash systems that, at some point in their evolution, were part of a massive group or cluster.
+We computed galaxy properties, such as stellar mass and size, by defining all particles and cells within $r_{\rm glx}= 0.15 \, r_{200}$ of the halo centre, where $r_{200}$ is the virial\footnote{Throughout this paper, virial quantities are defined at the radius enclosing 200 times the critical density for closure.} radius.